-The short float percentage is the percentage of the float that’s borrowed.
-It’s also called short interest.
+This is the percentage of the float that’s borrowed, also called short interest.

 To get the short interest, you take the short float, divide it by the float, and multiply by 100.

-For example, say you’ve got a stock with one million shares in the float.
-The short float report came out today, and it says there are 100,000 shares short.
+For example, say a stock has one million shares in the float.
+Today’s short float report says there are 100,000 shares short.

 So 100,000 divided by one million gives you 0.1.
 Multiply that by 100 and you get 10%.

-If you’ve got StocksToTrade, we’ve already done the math for you.
-There’s an information box with each chart, and you can find the short percent of the float under Key Statistics.
+If you use the StocksToTrade platform, we have the data for you.
+The information box for each chart includes the short percent of the float under Key Statistics.

 What’s the Difference Between Short Float and Short Float Ratio?